BolvarsDad/BolvarsDad/README.md

 # Hello there.
 I am:
 - 20 years old.
-- 💻 Studying MSc in Applied AI at MDU Mälardalens University in Västerås, Sweden.
-2022 - 2027 <br>
+- 💻 Studying a BSc in Applied AI<br>
-- 🧬 Previously studied MSc in Biomedical Engineering at KTH Royal Institute of Technology.
-2021 - 2022 <br>
+- 🧬 Previously studied a MSc in Biomedical Engineering<br>
 - 🩸 A blood donor.

 ## Languages with high proficiency: